Norwood is the latest St. Lawrence County community with reports of counterfeit cash

 NORWOOD — The village is the latest St. Lawrence County community to see counterfeit currency showing up at local businesses.

-Shawn J. Wells, officer in charge of the Norwood Police Department, said they received a complaint from a local business on Tuesday, which he declined to name.
+Shawn J. Wells, officer in charge of the Norwood Police Department, said the department on Tuesday received a complaint from a local business, which he declined to name.

 He said the counterfeit bill was a $100 denomination, possibly printed on a home color printer.
 No arrests have been made, and the incident remains under investigation, Mr. Wells said.
-Police officials in Massena and Canton also said they’ve seen counterfeit bills popping up as the holidays draw nearer.
+Police officials in Massena and Canton also said they’ve seen counterfeit bills popping up as the holidays approach.

 “So far, as far as we can tell, it’s a singular incident,” Mr. Wells said.
 “This time of year, these things seem to happen more often.”